How the Continuum of Need works

 Level 3

-• Is anyone else already working with the family?
+• Is anyone already helping the family?

 See level 3 indicators.